christianalfoni/EmptyBox/drafts/2015_09_22_Introducing-Cerebral.md

 ## The missing piece

 But there is something missing here.
 How do you make changes to your APP state?
 What is the mechanism that performs this change?
 Lets us use an example.
 The user clicks a button.
 The button should refresh a list of messages.
-The latest message should also be downloaded and displayed next to the list.
+The latest message content should also be downloaded and displayed next to the list.

 Typically you start with an event listener on the button.